thathoff/kirby-migrations/README.md

 Use cases are **database migrations** for your SQL database, **migrating content** or **creating pages** when deploying your Kirby page.
 See the [examples](#examples) section for more details.

+You can also create migrations for your own plugins.
+See the [Migrations for Plugins](#migrations-for-plugins) section for more details.

 ## Kirby CLI

 This plugin uses the [Kirby CLI](https://github.com/getkirby/cli) to run migrations.